Pragya27apoorva/GoogleMaps/README.md

 # GoogleMaps
-It shows the basic google map plot
+It shows the basic google map plot.